rraaij/forum/README.md

 pnpm qwik add # or `pnpm qwik add`
 ```

+see [Qwik documentation](https://qwik.dev/docs/integrations/tailwind/) to find all the integrations you can use!

 ## Development

 Development mode uses [Vite's development server](https://vitejs.dev/).
 The `dev` command will server-side render (SSR) the output during development.